Reporting

 To change the measures used for the report that is currently displayed, or to add more, click the Measures button, and select one or more options from the drop-down menu:

-• Working Hours to Assign: number of working hours between the date on which the ticket was created and when it was assigned to a team member
+• Working Hours to Assign: number of working hours between the date the ticket was created and when it was assigned to a team member.

-• Working Hours to Close: number of working hours between the date on which the ticket was created and the date it was closed
+• Working Hours to Close: number of working hours between the date the ticket was created and the date it was closed.

-• Working Hours to Reach SLA: number of working hours between the date on which the ticket was created and the date the SLA was satisfied
+• Working Hours to Reach SLA: number of working hours between the date the ticket was created and the date the SLA was satisfied.

 Customer Ratings

-The Customer Ratings report (Helpdesk ‣ Reporting – Customer Ratings) displays an overview of the ratings received on individual support tickets, as well as any additional comments submitted with the rating.
+The Customer Ratings report (Helpdesk app‣ Reporting ‣ Customer Ratings) displays an overview of the ratings received on individual support tickets, as well as any additional comments submitted with the rating.

 Click on an individual rating to see additional details about the rating submitted by the customer, including a link to the original ticket.